Skip to Content

 Cinsault seems to be having a bit of a moment, especially in South Africa.
 The constantly overshadowed grape was actually the Cape’s most planted variety until 1993, but then fell out of favour to the big boys of Cabernet Sauvignon and Pinotage.

-Young winemakers like Craven are looking to these, now old, dry-farmed bush vines to make deliciously perfumed light reds that may well scratch that itch we all have for a juicy chilled red on those languid summer days.
+Young winemakers like Craven are looking to these, now old, dry-farmed bush vines, to make deliciously perfumed light reds that may well scratch that itch we all have for a juicy chilled red on those languid summer days.

 Cinsault / 12% / Devon Valley, Stellenbosch, South Africa / 75cl